baditaflorin/github-stars/readme.md

 ## Rust

+*   [hook0/hook0](https://github.com/hook0/hook0): Open-source webhook server that helps you provide webhooks to your users.
+It handles for you a great amount of features that are usually tedious to (re)implement.
 *   [openobserve/openobserve](https://github.com/openobserve/openobserve): 🚀 10x easier, 🚀 140x lower storage cost, 🚀 high performance,  🚀 petabyte scale - Elasticsearch/Splunk/Datadog alternative for 🚀 (logs, metrics, traces, RUM, Error tracking, Session replay).
 *   [moghtech/komodo](https://github.com/moghtech/komodo): 🦎 a tool to build and deploy software on many servers 🦎
 *   [block/goose](https://github.com/block/goose): an open source, extensible AI agent that goes beyond code suggestions - install, execute, edit, and test with any LLM